 Staying at a Job I Hated Ruined My Mental Health

 When you’re stuck in a job that you hate, you start to feel like a small part of you is being chipped away every day.
-The routine is the same: You punch in, get your work done, get yelled at for not working harder, blow straight through your break, punch out and repeat.
+The routine is the same: You clock in, get your work done, get yelled at for not working harder, blow straight through your break, clock out and repeat.

 Your entire day is spent walking on eggshells, which doesn’t leave you any time to focus on your mental health.
 Some days feel like they’ll never end and you’re miserable but trapped by fear and exhaustion.

 Sticking it out took an irreversible toll on my physical and mental health.

 I internalized that advice.
 I was the first person to come in and the last to leave.
 I worked through my lunch.
 I worked at home.
 I even checked in on my rare day off.

 Putting in all of this extra time wasn’t explicitly required, but it was understood that dedicating anything less than 125% of yourself meant that you didn’t take your job seriously.
 Or you weren’t being a team player.

 So this became my routine.
 I hated myself for staying, but I hated the idea of being a “failure” more.
 I leaned on my co-workers a lot on those days where all I wanted to do was cry in the bathroom.

 I was burnt out, but I had to keep going.
 I found myself giving more and more of me until there was nothing left.